mesosphere/dcos-docs-site/pages/dkp/kommander/2.0/install/air-gapped/index.md

     wget "https://downloads.d2iq.com/kommander/airgapped/${VERSION}/kommander_image_bundle_${VERSION}_linux_amd64.tar" -O kommander-image-bundle.tar
     ```

-1. Place the bundle into a location where you can load and push the images to your private Docker registry.
+1. See the `NOTICES.txt` file for 3rd party software attributions and place the `kommander-image-bundle-v2.0.0.tar.gz` bundle within a location where you can load and push the images to your private Docker registry.

 1. Ensure you set the `REGISTRY_URL` and `AIRGAPPED_TAR_FILE` variable appropriately and then use the following script to load the air-gapped image bundle: